-₩ HOSHA'ANOS
+WHOSHA'ANOS

-For Hosha'anos, the Aron Hakoidesh is opened and a Torah is held at the Bimah by someone who does not own a set of Daled Minim (or someone in the year of Aveilus who doesn't circle the Bimah).
-If all congregants have a set, the Torah is placed on the Bimah.
+For Hosha'anos, a Torah is held at the Bimah by someone who does not have a set of Daled Minim (or someone in the year of Aveilus who doesn't circle the Bimah).
+If all have a set, the Torah is placed on the Bimah.
+The Aron Hakoidesh remains open throughout Hosha'anos.